NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 Prints out a description of how to use the command.

+- --current-directory
+Run this command as if current directory is set to the specified directory.

 #### Examples

-- List all the NuGet configuration file that will be applied.
+- List all the NuGet configuration file that will be applied, when invoking NuGet command in the current directory.

 ```
 dotnet nuget config list